Is a stipend considered earned income?

 Examples of stipends

-Stipends come in various forms, each with its own purpose and tax implications.
+Stipends come in various forms, each with its own purpose and stipend tax implications.
 Some common examples include:

 - Learning and development stipends: Designed to support professional growth, these stipends cover courses, certifications, conference fees, or subscriptions to learning platforms.
-Instead of managing one-size-fits-all training programs, companies can empower employees to direct their own development paths
+Instead of managing one-size-fits-all training programs, companies can empower employees to direct their own development paths.

 - Family and caregiving stipends: Employers who want to support parents or caregivers can offer a stipend that offsets the cost of childcare, elder care, or family-related services.
 These funds might be used for daycare, after-school programs, or backup care services.